Albano (footballer, born 1997): Goiás

 On 20 May 2021, Albano signed a three-year contract with Goiás.
 He helped the club to achieve promotion from the Série B after appearing in 16 matches (only two starts, however).

 Despite featuring regularly during the 2022 Campeonato Goiano, Albano was loaned to Remo in the Série C on 25 May of that year.
 Rarely used, he rescinded his link in July to move to Paraná also in a temporary deal.

 On 28 December 2022, after being deemed surplus to requirements by the Esmeraldino, Albano was loaned to Retrô for one year.

 Inter de Limeira

 On 13 October 2023, Albano agreed to join Inter de Limeira for the upcoming season.
+A regular starter, he helped the club to reach the quarterfinals of the 2024 Campeonato Paulista and the 2024 Série D.

+Ferroviária

+After suffering relegation in the 2025 Campeonato Paulista, Albano was loaned to Ferroviária on 21 March of that year.
+Despite also suffering relegation, he signed a permanent two-year contract with the club on 17 December.